arishojaei/hp-quiz/README.md

 # Harry Potter Quiz
-This is just a Recruitment Test.
+This is just a recruitment Test.

 ## Install modules
 ```